opensvc/docs.opensvc.com/source/collector.docker.registries.rst

 Add a registry
 **************

+This operation requires the DockerRegistriesManager privilege.

 In any table's action menu, click :menuselection:`Add --> Docker Registry`, enter the service name as it is configured in REGISTRY_AUTH_TOKEN_SERVICE, submit.
 The user's primary group is setup as the initial registry's responsible and publication group.

 Discovery
 *********

-A discovery task is scheduled every two minutes.
+A registries content discovery task is scheduled every two minutes.

 Delete a repository tag
 ***********************